gakimball/load-whatever/README.md

 - **file** (String): Path of file to load.
 - **options** (Object or String): *Optional.* Options for `fs.readFile`.

 Returns a promise containing the value.
+Rejects on any of these conditions:

+- There's an error reading the file.
-Rejects if there's an error in reading the file, parsing its contents, or if a file without an extension can't be parsed as JSON or YAML.
+- There's an error parsing the file based on its extension.
+- A file with no extension can't be parsed as JSON or YAML.
+- A JavaScript function encounters an error when it's run.

 ### load.sync(file[, options])

 Synchronous version of `load()`.
 Returns the parsed value of the file.
+Throws an error for any of the reasons outlined by the asynchronous `load()`.

 ### load.supports